 If you call it on any new device registration, it will cost like 40.000 messages send per device, something like a year of communication.
 This is why, usually, this transaction is executed on regular basis.
 The routeur execute it on every 10 minutes by defaut.
 If you have many devices added in your console, it is about 140 transaction a day, $1500 / month, not something you should ignore in the businss model.

 Using a longer period means asking the consumer to way for the given duration before getting the devices activated.
 All of this is not an issue or expensive problem but it means things to consider and organize.
-Decision and balanced choice to make.
+Decision and balanced choice to make, currently to manage this, you can disable the auto execution and run it manually with a cron.

 OUI and DevAdr investment